 Abstract

-This study presents a closed-form, stage-wise sectional analytical model for reinforced concrete (RC) beams strengthened with carbon textile-reinforced concrete (TRC) under sustained service loading.
-The formulation explicitly incorporates pre-cracking, partial unloading, residual curvature, and activation of the TRC layer under non-zero initial strain.
-The TRC layer is modeled as a composite material with bilinear tensile behavior, while tension stiffening of the cracked concrete substrate and residual tensile mechanisms are consistently included.
-The model is validated against full-scale bridge slab beams after approximately 30 years of service, tested under realistic loading and strengthening conditions.
-The strengthened beam exhibited an increase in ultimate load of approximately 25% compared to the control specimen, and significantly improved crack control, with crack widths and spacing reduced to approximately one-third to one-half.
-Strain measurements indicate effective stress redistribution, with steel strains reaching about 16‰ and high utilization of the textile reinforcement.
-Analytical predictions agree well with experimental results, with discrepancies generally within 5–10%.
-Comparison with design guidelines shows that Z-31.10-182 provides the closest prediction, while ACI 549.4R-20 and CNR-DT 215/2018 overestimate flexural capacity by 6–12%.
-The results demonstrate that the proposed model provides a more accurate and mechanically consistent framework for evaluating TRC-strengthened RC members under realistic in-service conditions.
+This study presents a stage-wise sectional analytical model for reinforced concrete (RC) beams strengthened with carbon textile-reinforced concrete (TRC) under sustained loading.
+The formulation accounts for pre-cracking, partial unloading, residual curvature, and TRC activation under non-zero initial strain.
+The TRC layer is modeled with bilinear tensile behavior, while tension stiffening and residual tensile effects of cracked concrete are included.
+The model is validated using full-scale bridge beams after about 30 years of service, tested under realistic conditions.
+The strengthened beam shows an increase of about 25% in ultimate load and improved crack control, with crack width and spacing reduced to one-third to one-half of the control beam.
+Strain results confirm effective stress redistribution and high textile utilization.
+Predictions agree well with experiments, with discrepancies within 5–10%.
+Compared with design guidelines, Z-31.10-182 is closest, while ACI 549.4R-20 and CNR-DT 215/2018 overestimate capacity.
+The model provides a reliable framework for assessing TRC-strengthened RC members under realistic conditions.

 Downloads